juancarloscastillo/github-activity/README.md

 To add it to your webpage:

-1. Just copy and paste this to the head of your html file, and just replace the username and repository you want to show:
+1. Just copy and paste this to the head of your html file.
+Replace below the username and repository you want to show:

 ```html
 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/octicons/2.0.2/octicons.min.css">